 Preparing for your flight

-You must advise your airline of your particular needs at least 48 hours prior to travelling.
+For peace of mind, we advise you to plan your travel carefully and always book help at least 48 hours prior to travelling.
 We will then make arrangements to ensure your requirements are met.
 If you are planning to travel with your own electric wheelchair, you must advise your airline in advance as some aircraft are restricted to what it can carry.

 Please check in at least 90 minutes before the stated time of departure.

 Passenger Assistance Desk

 A dedicated facility is available at Jersey Airport specifically for those passengers who have pre-booked assistance directly with their airline.
-It is operated by Swissport, looking after passengers from a number of airlines, including easyJet, Flybe and Jet2.
+It is operated by our business partner Swissport, who look after passengers from a number of airlines, including easyJet, Flybe and Jet2.
 There is no change to the British Airways passenger assistance process.

 Preparing for security